Blepharoplasty Eyelid Surgery

 After the procedure is complete, Dr. Epstein closes the incisions with sutures.

 After the blepharoplasty procedure, Dr. Epstein may recommend applying lubricating ointment and cold compresses.
 These will aid the healing process and minimize side effects such as swelling, bruising, irritation or dry eyes.
 Dr. Epstein will wrap the patient’s eyes in gauze after the procedure as well.

 Patients can usually return to work within two to five days, depending upon how they look and feel.
 You should avoid exercise and strenuous activities for at least two weeks.
 Swelling and other side effects usually subside within two weeks after surgery.
 Your doctor will give you specific instructions on how to care for your eyes are surgery.

 Patients should not wear contact lenses for two weeks.
 Patient’s eyes can be sensitive to light and there may be slight irritation with wind for a short while.

 Eye Lift Results

-Results of a blepharoplasty procedure are visible as swelling and bruising subside and will continue to improve for up to a year after surgery.
-This procedure is designed to produce long-lasting results.* While surgery cannot prevent your eyes from aging, most patients are satisfied with their results and do not seek repeat procedures.
+Results of the eye lift procedure are visible as swelling and bruising subside.
+Results will continue to improve for up to a year after surgery.
+This procedure is designed to produce long-lasting results.* Although surgery cannot prevent your eyes from aging, most patients are happy with their results and do not seek repeat procedures.

-The scars from the blepharoplasty procedure are usually well concealed and will fade with time until they are virtually unnoticeable.
-The incision is hidden in the crease of the eyelid in an upper blepharoplasty, and just below the lashes in a lower blepharoplasty.
+The scars from the blepharoplasty procedure will fade with time until they are virtually unnoticeable.
+Dr. Epstein will hide the incision in the crease of the eyelid in an upper blepharoplasty.
+For a lower blepharoplasty, the incision is just below the lashes.